Congratulations to the international students graduating from Fairmont State University and Pierpont Community & Technical College in December 2012.

 The City of Fairmont, the Urban Renewal Authority, Marion County and Fairmont State collaborated on the student competition to yield design ideas for the redevelopment of the block surrounding the Masonic Temple building in historic downtown Fairmont.
 The contest was funded by a FOCUS West Virginia Brownfields grant through the Northern West Virginia Brownfields Assistance Center.

-The Office of International Student Services, in collaboration with the International Education Committee, will host a reception for international students who are graduating from Fairmont State University and Pierpont Community & Technical College.
+On Friday, Dec.
+14, the Office of International Student Services, in collaboration with the International Education Committee, will host a reception for international students graduating from Fairmont State University and Pierpont Community & Technical College in December 2012.

 The reception will take place in Room 303 of the Education Building from noon to 1:30 p.m.
 Graduating international students from Korea, Nepal and Saudi Arabia will be recognized and celebrated.